curusarn/resh/README.md

 *NOTE: Features can change in the future*

-- Record shell history with metadata
+- :heavy_check_mark: Record shell history with metadata
-  - save it as JSON to `~/.resh_history.json`
+  - :heavy_check_mark: save it as JSON to `~/.resh_history.json`
   - save it to a database so we don't have to keep it all in memory

 - Provide bindings for arrow keys
-  - imitate default behaviour (at first)
+  - :heavy_check_mark: imitate default behaviour (at first)
   - provide enhanced behaviour
-  - save additional metadata (e.g. command was recalled using arrow keys)
+  - :heavy_check_mark: save additional metadata (e.g. command was recalled using arrow keys)

 - Provide an application like [hstr](https://github.com/dvorka/hstr/) that allows searching history records based on both the command and metadata
   - provide binding for Control+R